Phoenix Distracted Driver Accident Attorney

 If you were hurt because another driver was texting while driving or distracted in some other way, the fault for the accident might seem perfectly clear to you.
 However, the formal legal process of establishing liability for an accident is likely to be more complex than you initially expected.
 You must identify the party who caused your accident, prove how they caused it, and then prove the extent of the damages they directly caused in the accident.

-Proving a driver was distracted can be challenging, but an experienced Phoenix distracted driver accident attorney will know how to secure the evidence you will need to make your case.
+Proving a driver was distracted can be challenging, but experienced Phoenix distracted driver accident attorneys will know how to secure the evidence you will need to make your case.
 This evidence could include a driver’s cell phone records, recordings from traffic cameras around the scene of the accident, vehicle computer data, and testimony from witnesses who saw the accident happen.

 For example, if your attorney obtains the at-fault driver’s cell phone records, these records could be cross-referenced with vehicle computer data, showing that the driver’s cell phone was in use at the moment the accident occurred.
 Once you have established that the other driver was somehow distracted behind the wheel, you can proceed with claiming compensation for the damages they inflicted in the accident.